Greenville lab conducting massive COVID-19 variant study to combat another potential pandemic wave

 “The CDC, the Department of Health and Human Services, health departments, hospitals, pharmacies, all need this data for various reasons,” Conroy said.
 “Which is why we’ve jumped on board and made the investment to get the equipment in to be able to do a higher throughput.”

-That equipment includes two machines the lab uses to monitor thousands of positive covid samples per day to look for new variants of the virus.
+That equipment includes two machines the lab uses to monitor thousands of positive COVID-19 samples per day to look for new variants of the virus.

 Conroy said all pharmaceutical research is going to be pushed toward making vaccines that target the mutations.